alijkdkar/AI-File-DB/README.md

 - [ ]  async
 - [ ]  repair just with special keys
 - [ ]  clear all project file and segmentation
 - [ ]  create biutifull appi calling
+- [ ]  create DashBoard and Login Page To login dashboard